hobler/imsil-gui/README.md

 The functionality of the program is briefly explained as follows:

 The program can be started by running the file main.py.
-By doing so, the Welcome Window will appear.
-In this window, the `Number of Regions` and `Number of Atoms` values must be set to valid values (>0).
-Additionally, the type of simulation can be set, and an input file can be loaded.
-If the values are set, the user can press the `Open IMSIL Input Parameter Editor` Button.
+By doing so, the Main Window will appear.
+After creating or loading a file, the Ions and Regions can be edited.
+To edit other Parameters, the user can press the `Parameter Editor...` Button.

 Next, a small window will appear, informing the user that the data is loading.
 Once the data has been fully loaded, and the notebook is set up, the small